tomdaniels/boilerplate/README.md

 ## How to use it

-Install the repo on your maschine:
+Install the repo on your machine:
 ```bash
 npm i td-react-boilerplate
 ```